Covid 19 coronavirus: Ashley Bloomfield responds to claim NZ has 22nd virus death

 Hunter had been confirmed as having Covid-19 in April and recovered in hospital and had two negative test results since then, he said.
 Health officials believed she had recovered from the virus.

 Bloomfield also announced that there are no new Covid-19 cases today.
-Twelve more people have recovered.
+Twelve more people have recovered in the past 24 hours.
+There are now only eight active cases.

-It is the sixth day in a row since a new case has been discovered, a record since the start of the pandemic.
+It is now six days since a new case was discovered, a record since the start of the pandemic.

 The total tally of confirmed and probable cases stands at 1504.